 The Minnesota Department of Education (MDE) provides guidance to parents and districts regarding questions about student discipline.

-To obtain specific truancy information for a specific school district, contact the local district administration office for a copy of their written discipline policies.
+To get truancy information for a specific school district, contact the local district administration office for a copy of their written discipline policies.
 Districts will refer truancy cases to the county where the student resides and the county attorneys’ office will determine whether it will proceed with a truancy petition.

-The Disciplinary Incident Reporting System (DIRS) includes the reporting for all students of out-of-school suspensions of one day or more, expulsions and exclusions, and dangerous weapon incidents.
+The DIRS includes the reporting for all students of out-of-school suspensions of one day or more, expulsions and exclusions, and dangerous weapon incidents.
 It also includes in-school suspensions, removals of less than one day, and interim alternative educational placements for special education students.

 Each year, MDE prepares the Dangerous Weapons and Disciplinary Incidents Legislative Report each year.
 The reports can be found on our Legislative Reports page.